What is the average life expectancy of a termite ground treatment?

 Evenly spaced and capped drill holes in any concrete slabs that abut the walls of the home, like in the photo below, are one indication that a perimeter ground treatment has been done.

 Termite protection is required by the Florida Building Codefor for all new homes, or any addition to a home, at the time of construction.
 Ground treatment is one type of approved termite protection, but bait stations or a borate treatment in the walls near ground level are also acceptable.
-To learn more, go to our blog posts What are the building code requirements for making a house termite resistant? and What are the green plastic discs in the ground around the house? and How long does Bora-Care® last?
+To learn more, go to our blog posts What are the building code requirements for making a house termite resistant? and What are the green plastic discs in the ground around the house? and Is a borate treatment effective for termite prevention? and How long does Bora-Care® last?

 The photo at the top of this page shows a notice that must be posted at the home, usually on the door of the electric panel, stating what treatment was done and when.
 In this case, the treatment was a brand of borate at the base of the walls, but typical soil treatment chemicals would have brand names such as Premise or Termidor.